"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 There is only one problem here, and that’s is…

-You have to anticipate the future and create the right content that will meet the user’s expectations when the event is finally here.
+You have to anticipate the future and create the right content to meet the user’s expectations when the event is finally here.

 Again, let’s make use of the Semrush Keyword Magic tool.
 (It’s my favorites keyword research tool because it works) You can read my in-depth review of it here.

-Base on your seed keyword, you’ll need to research for longtail keywords users are searching for during the event period.
+You’ll need to research for longtail keywords users search for during the event period based on your seed keyword.

 If you type in your seed keyword into the Semrush keyword magic tool, it will reveal other related search queries to your seed keywords.